 About dokko

-dokko is all about making analog images shine and is the result of a long journey in the search for preserving the full feeling of analog film in a digital workflow.
-Until now, analog prints always had higher quality then digital scans, but dokko has finally managed to change that. dokko scans are sharper and more detailed then even the best optical enlargements, unlocking the advantages of digital retouching and archiving while keeping the integrity of the analog film texture.
+dokko is dedicated to making analog images shine and is the result of a long journey to preserve the full feeling of analog film within a digital workflow.
+Until now, analog prints have generally surpassed digital scans in quality, but dokko finally managed to change that. dokko scans are sharper and more detailed than even the best optical enlargements, unlocking the advantages of digital retouching and archiving while preserving the integrity of analog film texture.

 About me